Pop Warner: A bastion of youth athleticism and discipline fundraises as pandemic derailed its 2020 season

 Latoya Diamond, whose youngest son Elyjah Staples, 12, is in Long Beach Pop Warner Football, noticed her son was impacted by the program’s closure during the pandemic.

 “If I don’t keep him busy, he tends to get into things,” Diamond said.
-“So, basically, Pop Warner was a place for him to go and let out any frustration or whatever it was that he had going on on the field and playing with the kids.”
+“So, basically, Pop Warner was a place for him to go and let out any frustration or whatever it was that he had going on, on the field and playing with the kids.”

-She added, “Instead of using [frustration] in the negative way, he was putting it to good use in a positive way.”
+She added, “Instead of using [frustration] in a negative way, he was putting it to good use in a positive way.”

 Vice President of Long Beach Pop Warner and Coach Daniel Barreto noted that the children in the program are eager to return.